sparkflows/sparkflows-docs/docs/user-guide/auto-ml/index.rst

 AutoML
 =====================

-AutoML aims to automate all the tasks involved in developing and deploying machine learning models, from cleaning the raw data all the way through to parameter optimization.
-As well as making data scientists much more productive, AutoML tools can be used by non-experts to run the same dataset against combinations of hundreds or even thousands of different algorithms simultaneously to arrive at the optimal AI model.
-Contrast that scenario with a data scientist hand coding to create a data pipeline, build the model, do all the testing and then run the dataset against a handful of algorithms.
+AutoML (Automated Machine Learning) is a process of automating the entire machine learning pipeline, from data preparation and feature engineering to model selection and hyperparameter tuning.
+The goal of AutoML is to make the process of building and deploying machine learning models faster, easier, and more accessible, particularly for people with less experience in machine learning.

+AutoML systems automate the entire machine learning pipeline by using a combination of techniques such as evolutionary algorithms, Bayesian optimization, and gradient-based optimization.
+They also provide an interface to interact with the system, like providing feedback on results, choosing model and stopping the pipeline.

+The main advantage of AutoML is that it allows users to build machine learning models without having to have a deep understanding of the underlying algorithms or the technical details of the process.
+This can make it faster, easier and more accessible to create high-performing models, especially for people with less experience in machine learning.
+Additionally, since AutoML uses many different algorithms and parameters, it can be more robust to different types of data and problems, making it a more general-purpose solution

-Fire provide the option to create the AutoML experiments by selecting the data and type of package.
+Fire provides the option to create the AutoML experiments by selecting the data and type of package.
 Each experiment will provide the leaderboard with different models & the hyperparameters used in the experiments.All experiments can be compared to decide the best fit for that particular use case.

 .. figure:: ../../_assets/auto-ml/automl-steps.png
       :alt: auto-ml